tanvip7887-hub/chat_with_pdf/README.md

 📘 Chat with Your PDF Using AI – Python + LangChain + Local LLM (Flask UI)

-This project allows you to chat with any PDF file locally using Python, LangChain, FAISS, and a lightweight local LLM (TinyLlama).
+This project lets you chat with any PDF file locally using Python, LangChain, FAISS, and a lightweight TinyLlama LLM.
-You can upload a PDF, ask questions, and get meaningful responses — all offline, without using any external APIs.
+You can upload a PDF, ask questions, and get meaningful answers — fully offline and without depending on external APIs.

 🎯 Features

-Upload and preview PDF files
+Upload and extract text from PDF files

-Ask questions and get accurate, contextual answers
+Ask questions and receive context-based answers

-Works fully offline with a local LLM
+Works completely offline with a local LLM

-Real-time typing effect for replies
+Typing animation for responses

-Clear chat option
+Option to clear chat

-Simple Flask web interface
+Simple Flask-based web interface

 🛠️ Tech Stack
 Backend